The Founder’s Journey:

 The Final Realization

-By the time my deployment ended, I was running on empty.
+By the time that final deployment ended, I was running on empty.
 Mentally, emotionally, professionally… I had nothing left to give.

 I had spent two decades proving myself to a system that would never let me in.
 My last periodic evaluation even ranked me as the #1 Chief on base.